Cfoster01/pythonclassproject/README.md

 - Analyzed text and displayed information about it, including:
     - Data associated with those who responded 'Yes' and 'No' to a survey question (Line 15 - 27)
     - Frequency of qualitative data phrases from an open response survey question (Line 28 - 29)
-- Defined a function (table_converter) which creates x and y axis lists for Bokeh bar graphs, making it easier to reproduce for additional data (Line 41)
+- Defined the function `table_converter` which creates x and y axis lists for Bokeh bar graphs, making it easier to reproduce for additional data (Line 41)
 - Added in Bokeh data visualizations to make trends easier to see and understand
     - Scatter Plots (Line 37 - 39)
     - Bar Graph (Line 43)